wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     Compare: 1958 No 21 s 6(1), (5), (6); 1974 No 68 s 3(a); 1976 No 151 s 3(1); SR 1959/5 r 11A; SR 1970/13 r 2

-    Section 16 heading: substituted, on 1 November 1992, by [section 5][140] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 16 heading: substituted, on 1 November 1992, by [section 5][143] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 16 heading: amended, on 11 December 2013, by [section 5(1)][144] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

-    Section 16(1): substituted, on 1 November 1992, by [section 5][140] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 16(1): replaced, on 11 December 2013, by [section 5(2)][144] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

-    Section 16(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 16(3): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Burden of proof

-*   In any proceedings against any person in respect of any offence against [section 16][20] of this Act in which it is proved that he did any act in relation to a firearm, pistol, starting pistol, or restricted weapon which would have amounted to an offence if that act were not done pursuant to a permit issued to him by a member of the Police, the burden of proving that he did that act pursuant to any such permit shall lie on him.
+*   In any proceedings against any person in respect of any offence against [section 16][20] of this Act in which it is proved that he did any act in relation to a firearm, pistol, starting pistol, restricted airgun, or restricted weapon (or a part of a firearm, pistol, starting pistol, or restricted weapon) which would have amounted to an offence if that act were not done pursuant to a permit issued to him by a member of the Police, the burden of proving that he did that act pursuant to any such permit shall lie on him.

     Compare: 1958 No 21 s 6(6)

+    Section 17: amended, on 11 December 2013, by [section 6][145] of the Arms (Military Style Semi-automatic Firearms and Import Controls) Amendment Act 2012 (2012 No 117).

-    Section 17: amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 17: amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 18 Issue of permits to import firearms or parts of firearms
+##### 18 Issue of permits to import firearms, parts of firearms, or restricted airguns

 *   (1) Any member of the Police to whom application is made for the issue of a permit for the purposes of [section 16(1)][20]---

-    *   (a) may require the applicant to produce for examination and testing such samples of any firearms, pistols, military style semi-automatic firearms, starting pistols, or restricted weapons of any kind referred to in the application as the member of the Police may consider necessary; and
+    *   (a) may require the applicant to produce for examination and testing such samples of any firearms, pistols, military style semi-automatic firearms, starting pistols, restricted airguns, or restricted weapons of any kind referred to in the application as the member of the Police may consider necessary; and

     *   (b) may, in the discretion of that member of the Police, refuse to grant the permit with respect to---

-        *   (i) any firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon of any kind; or
+        *   (i) any firearm, pistol, military style semi-automatic firearm, starting pistol, restricted airgun, or restricted weapon of any kind; or

         *   (ii) any parts of a firearm, pistol, military style semi-automatic firearm, starting pistol, or restricted weapon of any kind.